Battle of the Niemen River: Plans of both sides

 Russian headquarters seriously overestimated its own forces.
 Sergey Kamenev ordered Tukhachevsky to mount an all-out counter-offensive as soon as the reorganisation of Russian forces was complete.
 By August 26 the Russians manned the Neman-Shchara-Svislach line with rump forces to escape the disaster at Warsaw.
 However, fresh reinforcements from mainland Russia were arriving on a daily basis and by mid-September Tukhachevski managed to recreate most divisions lost in mid-August.
-His forces quickly rose to over 73.000 soldiers and 220 pieces of artillery.
+His forces quickly rose to over 73,000 soldiers and 220 pieces of artillery.

 Following Kamenev's orders, Tukhachevsky planned an offensive of three armies: the 3rd (six divisions under Vladimir Lazarevich), 15th (four divisions under Avgust Ivanovich Kork) and 16th (four divisions under Nikolai Sollogub).
 The Russian forces were to sweep southwards, retaking the Brest Fortress and Białystok, with the final objective being the city of Lublin.
-There the Russians could expect reinforcements from other Russian units operating south of the Pinsk Marshes in the Ukraine, as well as experienced troops that could be pulled back from other fronts of the Russian Civil War.
+There the Russians could expect reinforcements from other Russian units operating south of the Pinsk Marshes in Ukraine, as well as experienced troops that could be pulled back from other fronts of the Russian Civil War.

 At the same time Józef Piłsudski's main objective was to reorganise his forces and break through the enemy lines along the Neman before Russian defences stiffened, thus disrupting any enemy counter-attack attempts.
 On September 10, during a staff meeting with his generals, Piłsudski proposed a plan of a major operation near Neman and Shchara rivers.
 Two Polish armies (2nd under Gen. Edward Rydz and 4th under Gen. Leonard Skierski) were to tie down main Russian forces by a frontal attack aimed at Grodno and Wołkowysk (modern Vaŭkavysk, Belarus).
 Simultaneously, a strong force detached from the 2nd Army was to outflank the Russians from the north, through a strip of land between Sejny and Druskienniki (modern Druskininkai) controlled by Lithuanian forces and attack the Russian army from behind, in the vicinity of Lida.
 In the south, the 4th Army was to assault Wołkowysk and prepare to close the encirclement.

 Battle

 The first action took place on 20 Sept., with the 21st (Alpine) Division attacking Grodno, supported by the Volunteer Division and the 3rd Legionary Division on either flank.
-Between 23-25 Sept., the battle was evenly balanced.
+Between 23 and 25 Sept., the battle was evenly balanced.
 However, the flanking attack by Gen. Osinski's Suwalki Group, the 1st Legionary Division, and the 1st Lithuanian-Byelorussian Division from Sejny, took Druskienniki on 23 Sept. and cut the Soviet 3rd Army's supply line at the Grodno-Wilno railway.
 The Polish cavalry reached Radun and then Lida.
 On 26 Sept., Gen. Krajowski's cavalry took Pinsk, cutting the Soviet 4th Army's supply line.
 Tukhachevsky ordered a retreat.